AdobeDocs/analytics-platform.en/help/stitching/overview.md

 The following limitations do apply specifically to field-based stitching:

 - Current rekeying capabilities are limited to one step (persistent ID to transient ID).
 Multiple-step rekeying (for example, persistent ID to a transient ID, then to another transient ID) is not supported.
+- If a device is shared by multiple people and the total number of transitions between users exceeds 50,000, Customer Journey Analytics stops stitching data for that device.
 - Custom ID maps used in your organization are not supported.
 - Stitching is case-sensitive.
 For datasets generated through the Analytics source connector, Adobe recommends reviewing any VISTA rules or processing rules that apply to the transient ID field.
 This review ensures that none of these rules are introducing new forms of the same ID.
 For example, you should ensure that no VISTA or processing rules are introducing lowercasing to the transient ID field on only a portion of the events.
 - Stitching does not combine or concatenate fields.